 Introduction: GPSDO YT, Disciplined Oscillator 10Mhz Reference Frequency.
 Low Cost.
 Accurate.

-New: 2x16 lcd display version available.
+Instead check the new 2x16 lcd display version available here:

 What is a GPSDO ?
 GPSDO means: GPS disciplined oscillator.
 GPS for global positioning system.
 All GPS satellites are equipped with synchronized atomic clock.
 GPS module receives these signals from several satellites.
 And by triangulation, he knows his location.
 But here, what interests us is the pulse per second that is found on the module.
 With this precise pulse (from atomic clock), we can do a very very accurate oscillator.
 What for ?
 For reference, for calibration of frequency counter or just for fun to have one in his lab.